I Gede Wenten: Early life and education

-I Gede Wenten born as son of Made Sarta, a fishermen from Buleleng Village in Buleleng, Bali, Indonesia.
+I Gede Wenten born as son of Made Sarta, a fisherman from Buleleng Village in Buleleng, Bali, Indonesia.
 I Gede Wenten hailed from a big family with him born as last child of 11 siblings.
 Despite hardly meeting their needs, his father was a dedicated person and tried as best to fulfill the education of his children.
-I Gede Wenten later went to Bandung to enroll at Department of Chemistry Engineering at ITB in 1982.
-He later graduated as Chemical Engineer in 1987.
+I Gede Wenten later went to Bandung to enroll at department of chemistry engineering at ITB in 1982.
+He later graduated as chemical engineer in 1987.
 He went to Technical University of Denmark for continuing his education, first as Master of Biotechnology (graduated in 1990), and PhD of Chemical Engineering (graduated in 1995).
-He also take post-doctoral researcher opportunity at UNESCO Center on Membrane at University of New South Wales.
+He also took post-doctoral researcher opportunity at UNESCO Center on Membrane at University of New South Wales.

 During his time in Denmark, in 1994 he invented a filtration system for beer-making industry.
 He patented his invention.
 His invention also resulted him to be awarded with Suttle Award from The Filtration Society London on 20 September 1994.

 He was appointed as professor in 2014.
 Despite reaching his professorship, he still learning and even taking another degree.
 In 2015 he obtained a master's degree in law from Padjadjaran University.
 Later, in 2017 he obtained highest professional degree of engineers in Indonesia, Insinyur Profesional Utama (IPU) from the Indonesian Engineers Association.

 Appointments

-He was appointed as Vice Rector for Research and Innovation in ITB for 2020 - 2025.
+He was appointed as vice rector for research and innovation in ITB for 2020 - 2025.
 On 13 October 2021, he appointed as Member of National Research and Innovation Agency (BRIN) Steering Committee by Joko Widodo.
 The appointment resulted in his vice-rectorship period ended early for new assignment.

 During his careers in ITB he appointed in various capacity in academics and private sectors, namely: